Garratt locomotive: Netherlands

 In 1931, the Dutch Limburgsche Tramweg Maatschappij (LTM) 'Limburg tramway company' ordered a single standard gauge Garratt, numbered LTM 51, from Henschel (Germany) with builder's number 22063.
 This design was slightly different in that the coal bunker was located on the boiler frame and both machines only holding the watertanks.
 More importantly, it was the only Garratt with inside cylinders.
 The wheel arrangement was C+C. Due to abandonment of the line in 1938, the locomotive was sold to a metal merchant, who in turn sold it to an engineers' bureau, that sold it in 1941 to Germany.
 Further whereabouts of this machine are unknown, but it is presumed scrapped.

 Spain

 Spain had a varied collection of Garratts from most builders; Beyer, Peacock themselves only building a pair of s for Rio Tinto in 1929.
 The first Garratts in Spain, however, were four metre gauge s built for the Ferrocarriles Catalanes in 1922 by Sociéte Anonyme St. Leonard of Liége, Belgium.
 Four more followed in 1925.
-Also on the metre gauge, the Ferrocarril de la Robla bought two pairs of s, the first from Hanomag of Germany in 1929, the second from Babcock & Wilcox of Bilbao in 1931.
+Also on the metre gauge, La Robla railway bought two pairs of s, the first from Hanomag of Germany in 1929, the second from Babcock & Wilcox of Bilbao in 1931.
 The Compania Minera de Sierra Minera also bought a pair of metre-gauge s in 1930.

 On the broad gauge, the Central of Aragon Railway bought six s from Babcock & Wilcox and six s from Euskalduna of Bilbao, both in 1931.
 The last Garratts supplied to Spain were 10 s for Renfe by Babcock & Wilcox in 1960.